 3. Other important duties of R&P committees, managed by the chair, include the review and approval of the nominators in the external evaluation of the scholarship of candidates for tenure or promotion to full professor.
 These lists must be submitted to the Provost's Office no later than April 15 (in the spring before a fall tenure review) or November 15 (in the fall before a spring review for promotion to full professor), so chairs should be in touch with candidates to arrange for sufficient time for a meaningful conversation about these lists that will make approval possible by the legislated deadline.
-Letters from external evaluators generally arrive (for a fall tenure decision) in mid to late September and (for a spring promotion decision) in the month of March.
 A schedule of R&P meetings leading up to each reappointment, tenure, and promotion review should be put in place to allow for plenty of time for deliberation in advance of the due dates for R&P recommendations for reappointment, tenure, and promotion.
 Although the chair is ultimately responsible for assembling and integrating the recommendation letters, it is the custom in many departments to share responsibility for writing different sections of these letters among the members of the R&P committee.

 Providing support, of course, goes beyond the explicit rules and also requires a sympathetic understanding of how our appointments system works for faculty in different appointment categories.
 Where there is ambiguity, chairs should feel free to bring questions directly to the Clerk of the CFA (jellis5@wellesley.edu).
 Our goal is consistency, while maintaining respect for individual department culture and awareness of the varying experiences of colleagues in different kinds of appointment categories.
-For example, while the Agenda Committee is normally able to assign every tenure-eligible assistant professor to a committee of Academic Council before a tenure decision, there are not sufficient spaces on committees for all FTAs, ISLs, PERA faculty or associate professors, so service on an Academic

-Council committee should not be viewed as a service requirement for reappointment or promotion at those ranks.
+For example, while the Agenda Committee is normally able to assign every tenure-eligible assistant professor to a committee of Academic Council before a tenure decision, there are not sufficient spaces on committees for all FTAs, ISLs, PERA faculty or associate professors, so service on an Academic Council committee should not be viewed as a requirement for reappointment or promotion at those ranks.
 This is just one instance of how expectations differ across categories and underscores the importance of the chairs' keeping track of the guidelines for all appointment structures.